Five Strategies for More Effective Computer & App Tech Training

 - Take time for questions.
 It is very important when teaching a online gaming computer course to take time for questions during your class time.
 It is very likely when learning new technology that students will not understand all of it the first time through.
 Encourage them to ask questions with a “no question is a dumb question” policy.
 At first, many will feel embarrassed to ask but once you break the ice, it will become easier and easier for your tech gaming students to voice their questions.

 - Let them try – often and early.
 The key for learning technology is to try it.
 It is not enough to read it in a book or hand-out.
 In fact, it might sound easy on paper.
 However, trying it is the key for learning it.
 Let your students try whatever new concepts you are teaching, as soon as possible.
 By incorporating the practice early into the lesson, you will have the opportunity to observe what the trouble spots are going to be and catch mistakes sooner.
 Have the computers on as soon as class starts and dive right in.

 Teaching computers requires patience and knowledge.
-It’s not enough to know how to do it; you have to be able to explain how to do it.
-With these five tips, you will be on your way to a rewarding and productive classroom or training session.
+It’s not enough to know how to do it you have to be able to explain how to do it.